 Plus it tastes like cookie dough.
 Pfft.
 What brand can claim that?

-Uses for Sugar Scrub
+Sugar Scrub Benefits

 I’ve been using my DIY body scrub as a body exfoliator and face scrub for a few weeks, and I LOVE it.